-Descriptive statistics on Mexican MFN and preferential tariffs can be found in panel C. Between 1991 and 2003, MFN tariffs applied by Mexico fell in some sectors and increased in others.
-During the same period, Mexico eliminated most tariffs on imports from NAFTA partners.
-Based on this information, we define the variable $\Delta Preferential\ Tariff{j,o} = \Delta Tariff{j,o} - \Delta Tariff{j,NAFTA}^{27}$ This variable captures the extent to which, following the implementation of NAFTA, Mexico lowered tariffs on imports from the United States and Canada more than tariffs on imports from third countries.
-The larger is $\Delta Preferential\ Tariff{j,o}$ , the larger is the increase in protection faced by producers of good j from third country o, relative to US and Canadian producers of the same good.
+Descriptive statistics on Mexican MFN and preferential tariffs can be found in Panel C.25 Between 1991 and 2003, the MFN tariffs applied by Mexico fell in some sectors and increased in others.26 During the same period, Mexico eliminated most tariffs on imports from NAFTA partners.
+Based on this information, we define the variable $\Delta Preferential Tariff{j,o} = \Delta Tariff{j,o} - \Delta Tariff{j,NAFTA}$.27 This variable captures the extent to which, following the implementation of the NAFTA agreement, Mexico lowered tariffs on imports from the United States and Canada more than tariffs on imports from third countries.
+The larger is $\Delta Preferential Tariff{j,o}$, the larger is the increase in protection faced by producers of good j from third country o, relative to US and Canadian producers of the same good.28

 Panel D of Table 2 reports average MFN and NAFTA preferential tariffs applied by the United States and Canada in 2003.
-NAFTA RoO should only divert Mexican imports of intermediate goods from third countries if the difference between these tariffs is large enough to compensate for the costs of complying with RoO (i.e., the costs adjusting sourcing decisions, as well the administrative costs of obtaining the certification).
-To capture the gains of complying with a particular rule $RoO{i,i}$ , we use the information in panel D to construct the variable Preference Margin NAFTA, which is the average between the preference margins of the United States and Canada for good i.
-Notice that, unlike the variables $\Delta Imports{j, non-NAFTAo} - \Delta Imports{j, NAFTA}$ and $\Delta Preferential Tariff_i$ , the variable Preference Margin NAFTAi is not expressed as a difference between 1991 and 2003 values.
-This is because the impact of NAFTA RoO should only depend on the preferential margin enjoyed by Mexican producers of i when exporting to the United States and Canada after the implementation of NAFTA.
-We also construct the variable Average Margin NAFTA, which is the average of Preference Margin NAFTA; across all final goods i that have RoO imposing sourcing restrictions on j.
+NAFTA RoO should only divert Mexican imports of intermediate goods from third countries if the difference between these tariffs is large enough to compensate for the costs of complying with RoO (i.e. the costs adjusting sourcing decisions, as well the administrative costs of obtaining the certification).
+To capture the gains of complying with a particular rule $RoO{i,j}$, we use the information in Panel D to construct the variable $Preference\ Margin\ NAFTA_i$, which is the average between the preference margins of the United States and Canada for good i.29 Notice that, unlike the variables $\Delta Imports{j,non-NAFTA_0} - \Delta Imports{j,NAFTA}$ and $\Delta Preferential\ Tariff_j$, the variable $Preference\ Margin\ NAFTA_i$ is not expressed as a difference between 1991 and 2003 values.
+This is because the impact of NAFTA RoO should only depend on the preferential margin enjoyed by Mexican producers of i when exporting to the United States and Canada after the implementation of the NAFTA agreement.30 We also construct the variable $Average\ Margin\ NAFTA_i$, which is the average of $Preference\ Margin\ NAFTA_i$ across all final goods